LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 * If B is a Write Operation and A is a Read Operation that applies to the same memory region, and A is not a volatile access, then A will load the value stored by B, unless there exists some Write Operation C, such that C *Observes the result of* B, or C *is an Unreleated Write* to B, and A *Observes the result of * C.
 * Any Observable Side effects of A will have occurred before B.

+(This relationship implies that operations cannot be reordered relative to atomic or fence operations, where one of those operations *observes the result of* the other).

 ### §3.4 Unrelated Write To and Negates

 An Operation can be said to be an Unrelated Write to some other operation.